ashvardanian/StringWars/README.md

 Edit Distance calculation is a common component of Search Engines, Data Cleaning, and Natural Language Processing, as well as in Bioinformatics.
 It's a computationally expensive operation, generally implemented using dynamic programming, with a quadratic time complexity upper bound.

+## Bulk Fingerprinting Benchmarks

+In large-scale Retrieval workloads a common technique is to convert variable-length messy strings into some fixed-length representations.
+Those are often called "fingerprints" or "sketches", like "Min-Hashing" or "Count-Min-Sketching".

 ## Replicating the Results

 Before running benchmarks, you can test your Rust environment running: